Optimal Designs for 2^k Factorial Experiments with Binary Response

 }\end{example}

 \begin{example}{\rm Hamada and Nelder (1997) discussed a $2^{4-1}$ fractional factorial experiment performed at IIT Thompson laboratory that was originally reported by Martin, Parker and Zenick (1987).
 This was a windshield molding slugging experiment where the outcome was whether the molding was good or not.
 There were four factors each at two levels: ($A$) poly-film thickness (0.0025, 0.00175), ($B$) oil mixture ratio (1:20, 1:10), ($C$) material of gloves (cotton, nylon), and ($D$) the condition of metal blanks (dry underside, oily underside).
 By analyzing the data presented in Hamada and Nelder (1997), we get an estimate of the unknown parameter as $\hat{\boldsymbol\beta}=(1.77,-1.57,0.13,-0.80,-0.14)^\prime$ under logit link.
 If one wants to conduct a follow-up experiment on half-fractions, then it is sensible to use the knowledge obtained by analyzing the data.
-With the knowledge of $\hat{\boldsymbol\beta}$, let us take the assumed value of ${\boldsymbol\beta}$ as $(2,-1.5,0.1,-1,-0.1)^\prime$, and the locally D-optimal design ${\mathbf p}_a$ is given in Table~\ref{tab:hn}.
-An option is to consider a range for the possible values of the regression parameters, namely, $(1,3)$ for $\beta_0$, $(-3,-1)$ for $\beta_1$, $(-0.5,0.5)$ for $\beta_2, \beta_4$, and $(-1,0)$ for $\beta_3$.
-For this choice of range for the parameter values with independence and uniform distributions, the EW D-optimal half-fractional design ${\mathbf p}_e$ is given in Table~\ref{tab:hn} too.
-We have also calculated the linear predictor $\eta$ and success probability $\pi$ for all possible experimental settings.
+With the knowledge of $\hat{\boldsymbol\beta}$, let us take the assumed value of ${\boldsymbol\beta}$ as $(2,-1.5,0.1,-1,-0.1)^\prime$.
+The locally D-optimal design ${\mathbf p}_a$ is given in Table~\ref{tab:hn}.
+Another option is to consider a range for the possible values of the regression parameters, namely, $(1,3)$ for $\beta_0$, $(-3,-1)$ for $\beta_1$, $(-0.5,0.5)$ for $\beta_2, \beta_4$, and $(-1,0)$ for $\beta_3$.
+For this choice of range for the parameter values with independence and uniform distributions, the EW D-optimal half-fractional design ${\mathbf p}_e$ is also given in Table~\ref{tab:hn}.
+We have calculated the linear predictor $\eta$ and success probability $\pi$ for all possible experimental settings.
 It seems that a good fraction would not favor high success probabilities very much.
 This is one of the main differences between the design reported by Hamada and Nelder (denoted by ${\mathbf p}_{HN}$) and our designs (denoted by ${\mathbf p}_a$ and ${\mathbf p}_e$).
 Note that these two designs have six rows in common.
+The last two columns of Table~\ref{tab:hn} give the Baysian D-optimal and EW D-optimal designs, respectively.
+It can be seen that the optimal allocation for these two designs are quite similar, and both of them are supported on the same rows.

 }\end{example}